Comparison · Different categories

 TradeZella asks you to tag trades with emotional states.
 That is a reasonable feature for post-session review.
 The issue is that self-reporting under stress is unreliable.
 During a revenge-trading spiral, a trader is not accurately assessing their own emotional state and logging it.
 The session ends, the damage is done, and then the reflection begins.

 Meridian does not ask.
-It reads what you actually did with your orders: how fast you re-entered, whether you moved the stop, whether your size spiked relative to your own session history, whether your exit timing collapsed.
+It reads what you actually did with your orders: how fast you re-entered, whether you moved the stop, whether your size spiked relative to your own session history, whether you overstayed a position past your own baseline.
 Those are behavioral facts, not self-assessments.
 The difference between "I felt frustrated" and "you re-entered 22 seconds after the stop-out at 1.8x your average size" is the difference between a retrospective impression and a real-time measurement.

 Where this comparison sits in context